Turning honey into hope in Solomon Islands

 Nellie took part in a beekeeping course provided with Caritas support.

 Nellie is one of many women learning beekeeping through our partnership with Rural Training Centres.
-For families living in Malaita, Guadalcanal and the Western Provinces, honey has become more than food.
+For many families, honey has become more than food.
 It is a pathway to stable income, dignity, and opportunity for the next generation.

 You can be part of this change

-With your support, families across Solomon Islands, where the average income is about NZ$ 20 per day, are building sustainable livelihoods through honey production.
+With your support, families across Solomon Islands, where a quarter of people live in poverty, are building sustainable livelihoods through honey production.
 The results are immediate and long-lasting: children staying in school, parents able to plan for the future, and village economies are strengthened.

 Right now, every dollar you donate is multiplied by four through our partnership with the New Zealand Government.
 That means your gift goes further, helping more families like Nellie’s to turn their hard work into a brighter future.